Termite Barriers vs Baiting Systems: What's Best for Your Home?

 Termite infestations are a significant concern in eastern Australia, with statistics highlighting the prevalence and impact of these pests.
 Many pest control experts recommend combining both termite barriers and baiting systems for comprehensive protection.
 A barrier provides an initial line of defence, while baiting systems actively target and eliminate any termites that may have slipped through the cracks.
 By using both, you can significantly reduce the risk of termite damage to your home.

-Finally, the Australian Standard for Termite Management, AS3660.2.-2017, specifically outlines the need for regular inspections (every 12 months) to detect and monitor termite activity.
-These inspections are recommended for both new and existing buildings to ensure early detection and to mitigate the risk of extensive damage for termite infestations.
-The inspections must be conducted by a qualified pest management professional, who will check for signs of termite activity, inspect vulnerable areas of the building, and assess the effectiveness of any termite barriers in place.
+Finally, the Australian Standard for Termite Management, AS3660.2- 2017, specifically outlines the need for regular inspections (every 12 months) to detect and monitor termite activity.
+These inspections are recommended for both new and existing buildings to ensure early detection and to mitigate the risk of extensive damage from termite infestations.
+The assessments must be conducted by a qualified pest management professional, who will inspect for signs of termite activity, examine vulnerable areas of the building, and evaluate the effectiveness of any termite barriers in place.

-By adhering to the guidelines in AS 3660.2, property owners can significantly reduce the risk of termite damage and ensure that their home is properly protected.
+By adhering to the guidelines in AS 3660.2, property owners can significantly reduce the risk of termite damage and ensure that their home is appropriately protected.

 Comments